 Rigorous multi-level validation

 Tuskfish components do not trust one another.
-Every public-facing script and public or protected method independently validates its own parameters, so a validation error in one component is unlikely to provide leverage against others.
-This results in a fair bit of redundant validation as data is passed from (say) a controller script to a content object to the database layer, but this is a design choice.
+Every public-facing script and public or protected method independently validates its own parameters (with respect to the context it operates in), so a validation error in one component is unlikely to provide leverage against others.
+This results in a fair bit of redundant validation, but this is a design choice.

-Validation is conducted against standardised methods in the TfValidator class.
+Validation is conducted against standardised methods provided as traits that you can incorporate into any class.